 Price: Free / $2.99

 To Do List is perhaps the least inventive name of any app on the list.
 Thankfully, it’s not half bad.
 The app covers the basic to do features, including the ability to get reminders to make sure you get your stuff done.
 The interface is reminiscent of Wunderlist but that’s not necessarily a bad thing.
 It’s very clean and easy to use.
 You also get plenty of tertiary features like adding tasks through voice commands, widgets, and more.
 This is a simple to do list app for simple needs.
 Those looking for something more complicated may need to try another option.
 You can download it for free to try it out.
-The full version costs $2.99.
+The full version costs $2.99 and you can get it free if you use Google Play Pass.

 Trello is a big name in the to do list game and it’s one of the few options that’s entirely free.
 At least for right now.
 It comes with all of the basic features as well as a unique, card-based interface where you create your tasks on “boards”.
 It also comes with Google Drive and Dropbox support, Android Wear support, collaboration features, and scaling so you can do something as simple as a grocery list or as big as a multi-person group project.
 The app is powerful, it looks cool, and the price tag is great for a lot of folks.
 It was purchased in early 2017 by Altassian.
 We don’t know how that’ll affect it in the long term, but right now it works the same.